Mia Morrissey

 Mia Morrissey is an Australian actress, model, and singer.

 Early life

-Morrissey is the daughter of talent agents Peter and Lizzy Morrissey.
+Morrissey is the daughter of talent agents Mark and Lizzy Morrissey.
 She was brought up in Sydney and aspired to become an actress from five years old.

 Career

 In 2012, Morrissey appeared in the Damien Power short film Bat Eyes which was shown at the Venice Film Festival.
 Morrissey appeared as a singer in 2014, when she competed on season three of The Voice Australia.
 She also appeared in the Australian children’s television series In Your Dreams as Lucy Bryson.

 In 2019, she joined long-running soap opera Home and Away as Jade Lennox.
 She left the show in 2020.

 In 2023, she played Laura Cunning ham in Totally Completely Fine alongside Thomasin McKenzie.
 She also played Nadiyah in Tasmania-set comedy crime drama Deadloch.

 On 11 April 2025, Morrissey was named in the cast for the film Posthumous.